aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **security groups** use a **stateful firewall** (always allows network responses back from an allowed request) while NACLs use a **stateless firewall** (needs explicit rules for both ingress and egress traffic)
 - **NACLs** are firewalls for entire subnets (less fine-grained) while security groups are firewalls for individual ec2 instances (more fine-grained)

+#### Default VPC

+In the default VPC that AWS creates for you, it includes a private IP range for your network, but to allow internet traffic, you need to have an **internet gateway** attached and assign public IP addresses to your instances or resources that need internet access.

+The default VPC is set up to support this, but the public IPs are not automatically assigned to the VPC's gateway itself.

+- Instead, your instances within the VPC can have public IPs to communicate over the internet.
+- This setup helps keep your internal network private while enabling controlled internet access where needed.

+#### Terminology summary

+- **VPC**: Virtual private cloud, acting as an LAN for EC2 instances facilitating communication between instances within the VPC without internet traffic.
+- **public subnet**: A logically-segmented subnet within a VPC that allows both ingress and egress traffic.
+- **internet gateway**: a stateful firewall that allows both ingress and egress traffic, and is attached to a subnet to make it a public subnet.
+- **NACL**: stateless firewalls for an entire subnet.
+- **private subnet**: A logically-segmented subnet within a VPC that forbids both egress and ingress traffic.
+- **NAT gateway**: a stateful firewall dedicated that can be attached to private subnets to let them perform stateful egress traffic to the internet but forbid all ingress traffic.
+	- **use case**: business computers should be in a private subnet so it forbids ingress traffic, but egress traffic should be allowed for stuff like web querying.
+- **security group**: stateful firewall attached to individual EC2 instances.

 ### Load balancing